-Formerly known as the Bromley Arms, the Manor Arms is located in the historic centre of Abberley, the old part of the village clustered around the Norman church of St. Michael.
-This church fell into disrepair and, in 1852, was replaced by St. Mary's Church, the steeple of which can be seen in the 1968 photograph below.
+Formerly known as the Bromley Arms, the Manor Arms is located in the historic centre of Abberley, the old part of the village clustered around the Norman church of Saint Michael.
+This church fell into disrepair and, in 1852, was replaced by St. Mary's Church, the steeple of which can be seen in the photograph below, dating from October 1968.
 Unusually, however, the chancel of the ancient church was restored in the mid-Edwardian era, thus Abberley is graced by two churches.

 Ownership of the Manor of Abberley changed following the death of William Walsh in 1708.
 He was unmarried so the manor passed to his sister and co-heir Anne, wife of Francis Bromley of Holt.
 This would suggest that the pub dates from the 18th century as the Bromley family held the manor until the death of Colonel Henry Bromley in 1836.
 The executors of his will instructed George Robins to sell the house and estate in June 1836.
 The mansion was acquired by the Birmingham merchant and banker James Lewis Moilliet.

 Born in Geneva, Switzerland in 1770, James Lewis Moilliet moved to Birmingham in 1789.
 He became acquainted with Matthew Boulton and, as a result, met influential industrialists within the Lunar Society, including the Scottish-born inventor and entrepreneur James Keir.
 Within two years he married Amelia Keir, the only daughter of the magnate who lived at Hill Top near West Bromwich.
 The couple were residents of Hamstead Hall in Handsworth before their move to Abberley.
 But not before they had engaged Samuel Whitfield Daukes to replace the old lodge at Abberley with a glorious Italianate edifice.
 This was a 'breakthrough' commission for the young architect who played an influential role in building design around the Midlands during the mid-19th century.